Learning to Purification for Unsupervised Person Re-identification: Experiment

 \subsubsection{Balancing factors}

-As the aim of our proposed extra multi-scale branches is to encourage the model to explore more discriminative local cues, the weights of these branches are hyper-parameters which play an important role in our experiment.
-Fig. \ref{fig5} reports the result versus different values of balancing factors $\lambda_{1}$ and $\lambda_{2}$ in Eq. \ref{eq1.5} and Eq. \ref{eq7}.
+As the aim of our proposed extra two branches is to encourage the model to explore more discriminative local cues, the weights of these branches play an important role in our experiment.
+Fig. \ref{fig5} and Fig. \ref{fig5.5} report the result versus different values of balancing factors $\lambda_{1}$ and $\lambda_{2}$ in Eq. \eqref{eq1.5} and Eq. \eqref{eq7} on Market-1501 and MSMT17 datasets, respectively.
+Results in Fig. \ref{fig5} (a) and Fig. \ref{fig5.5} (a) show that the teacher model can achieve the bast results on Market-1501 and MSMT17 with $\lambda_{1}$ set to 0.2 and 0.15, respectively.
+Compared with $\lambda_{1}=0$, the above settings lead to better performance, which verifies the necessity of introducing local views into the pseudo label generation.
+To balance between different datasets, we set $\lambda_{1}$ to 0.15 by default.
+From Fig. \ref{fig5} (b) and Fig. \ref{fig5.5} (b), we can see that when $\lambda_{2}$ is set to 0.2, the teacher model can achieve the best results on both datasets.
+This setting leads to better performance compared with $\lambda_{2}=0$, which means the model can learn more discriminative feature representations with local features involved in the training process.

-Hyper-parameter $\mu$ in Eq. \ref{eq9} is another balancing factor which determines the weight of the guidance of teacher in the overall training process of the student model.
-Tab. \ref{tab:5} shows the result under different values of the $\mu$.
+Hyper-parameter $\mu$ in Eq. \eqref{eq9} is another important balancing factor, which determines the weight of the guidance of teacher in the overall training process.
+If $\mu$ is too small, then the student model will learn without enough guidance from the teacher model.
+On the other hand, if $\mu$ is too large, the student model will be forced to mimic the teacher model, which limits the generalization of the learned feature representations.
+Table \ref{tab:5} and Table \ref{tab:5.2} show the results under different values of $\mu$ on Market-1501 and MSMT17 datasets.
+As can be bseen, the model can achieve the best performance on both Market-1501 and MSMT17 datasets with $\mu$ set to 0.5 and 1.0, respectively.
+To balance between different datasets, we set $\mu$ to 1.0 in our experiments for all datasets.